Back to Silas S. Brown's home page

 - All the DNA in the cell (most species have hundreds of megabytes at the very least).
 We need data about the whole genome to work out which amplicons will overlap.
 If some parts are still unknown, we ignore those and hope for the best.

-- Tag / index sequence
+- Tag or index sequence or barcode or tail

 - The rate at which amplicons are copied, as a fraction of the ideal rate.
 Particularly important in quantitative PCR (qPCR) as you need to know the copy rate for the final counts to be meaningful.
 Efficiency is improved with dimer reduction, but it can also depend on manufacturing quality and equipment quality, so each batch needs to be checked experimentally.